University of Montana (Christopher.email@example.com)

 US Fish and Wildlife Service (firstname.lastname@example.org)

-I began my career as a biologist but soon realized that all of the big changes in the environment are based on individual decisions about other things.
+Drew began his career as a biologist but soon realized that all of the big changes in the environment are based on individual decisions about other things.
 Those decisions are driven by economic realities.
 A fish stock isn’t wiped out because people want to wipe it out but because each individual wants to do what’s best for him and his family.
 To change ecological outcomes, you need to change the economics.
 Damage assessment, benefit-cost analysis, and impacts analysis draw attention to unintended and unforeseen consequences of private behavior and government actions.
 They help adjust the economic environment so that public and private decisions yield better outcomes.
-My goal is to guide private and government decisions toward environmentally better outcomes.
+Drew's goal is to guide private and government decisions toward environmentally better outcomes.

 Alaska Department of Fish and Game (email@example.com)

 Ashley currently serves as a Natural Resource Manager for the Alaska Department of Fish and Game, where she works with the ANILCA Program, addresses state and federal issues, and facilitates land management planning and coordination.
 She has also worked as a Natural Resources Specialist for the Division of Coastal and Ocean Management and the Division of Mining, Land and Water.
 She has also worked with the Sitka Ranger District, the Anchorage Forestry Sciences Lab, and on the Kenai Peninsula.
 Ashley earned her BS in forest resources and her Masters in natural resources from the University of Idaho.